elijah-team/ema-notes/nits/nits.md

 3. in re: cef, avoid javascript at all costs

+  - there are options...

 4. "feature" flow vs. linear

   - irritating, write jj/graphite plugin

-  - app.trunk.io spins like (I'm not gonna say it)
+  - app.trunk.io shows spinner

-7. editors/ides
+5. editors/ides

-  - vscode is nice, fleet is ok.  keep the first back a little, and wait for the second
+  - vscode is nice, fleet is ok.  (no/less dialog boxes.)

-  - also, maybe find $100 for jetbrains
+  - jetbrains paid might be an option

   - is it zed, xi or zi?

   - netbeans?

-5. alt tab in gnome is torture
+6. alt tab in gnome is torture

-6. why ARE we still installing apps (or at least oses??), john?
+7. why ARE we still installing apps (or at least oses??), john?

-7. woodpecker, charm confusing me
+8. woodpecker, charm confusing me

   - no way im that stupid

-8. [SOLVED] nix gnome can't install extensions
+9. [SOLVED] nix gnome can't install extensions

   - the user is required to enable them in extensions extension

-9. nix gnome doesn't do that drag to edge thing
+10. nix gnome doesn't do that drag to edge thing

-  - will post config/repro laterrr

-10. gnome has no dock (plz dont)
+  - comes with a base config?

+  - "ubuntu is nice" (as in preconfigured in a lot of cases)

-11. mynixos should basically be shipped with nix
+11. [WONTFIX] mynixos should basically be shipped with nix

    - idk if they are offering a paid tier as a business thingy